-If Meet is unavailable, or you experience issues such as poor video, trouble when you want to join a meeting, or other Meet performance issues, check the Google Workspace Status Dashboard.
+If Meet is unavailable, you experience issues such as poor video, trouble when you want to join a meeting or other Meet performance issues, check the Google Workspace Status Dashboard.
 Meet service issues are listed, such as:

 - Green icon – Meet is operating normally.
 Use the troubleshooting tips to address your specific issue.